Zone Look-up Map

 See also:

-The IDO sets out notice requirements based on the size and complexity of the development projects in Table 6-1-1 and Part 6.
+The IDO sets notice requirements based on the size and complexity of the development projects in Table 6-1-1 and Part 6.

 - Small, straight-forward projects can be reviewed and decided by staff administratively with little notice.
 (See "Site Plan - Administrative" in Subsection 14-16-6-5(G) for thresholds)

-- Extra large, complicated projects require review and recommendation by EPC and review and decision by Council.
+- Extra-large, complicated projects require review and recommendation by the Environmental Planning Commission and review and decision by Council.
 (See PD, PC, NR-SU zones in Part 14-16-2)

 Under the IDO, requirements for the different types of public notice depend on the size and scope of the project and the approval that the applicant is trying to get.
 (See Table 6-1-1 in the IDO for the full list of decisions.
 A summary just for Site Plans is included below.)